 Soarin the Wonderbolt had his first real debut scene in the season one finale: "Best Night Ever" where he enthusiastically purchases an apple pie from Applejack.
 This resulted in many fans flanderizing him into being some kind of pie-addict.

 Applejack's Gen 1 counterpart was made famous for being the subject of a song in a My Little Pony cassette tape from the '80s which is about her being a "silly pony".
-The silly pony trait has been projected onto the current gen AJ by fans (note that FIM AJ is somewhat accident prone and goofy, but no more so than nearly every other pony in the slapstick heavy series).
+The silly pony trait has been projected onto the Gen 4 Applejack by fans (note that FIM AJ is somewhat accident-prone and goofy, but no more so than nearly every other pony in the slapstick-heavy series).

 Sonata Dusk from Rainbow Rocks excitedly says "It's Taco Tuesday!" early in the film.
 The result was similar to the one with Soarin above.